KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** DarthParametric

-**Description:** The Taris dueling arena is one of the best ways to make money on the planet, which means you're likely to be spending a decent chunk of time there.
-Unfortunately, the "crowd" in the arena is, by default, just a few sprites stuffed in the background.
+**Description:** The "crowd" in the Taris Dueling Arena is, by default, just a few sprites stuffed in the background.
 They look awful, and I bet they looked awful even in 2003.
 Blessedly, this mod fixes that by switching the sprites out with a much more dense crowd, as well as fixing other miscellaneous issues with the arena.

 **Category & Tier:** Appearance Change & Bugfix & Graphics Improvement / 2 - Recommended